-Using cameras and anecdotal comments from trappers, hunters, and staff observations we believe wolf numbers have remained low (3-5 wolves) in the proposed treatment area for several years, and we have never detected evidence of reproduction.
-Also, if as expected reported 2016 deer harvest continues to grow over previous years, we will have met the primary ungulate objective for two consecutive years.
+Based on trail-camera photos and anecdotal reports from trappers, hunters, and ADF&G staff we believe wolf numbers have remained low (3-5 wolves) in the proposed treatment area for several years, and we have never detected evidence of reproduction.
+Also, if as expected reported 2017 deer harvest continues to grow over previous years, we will have met the primary ungulate objective for three consecutive years.
 We should continue to monitor the camera sites to compare deer per camera day and individual wolves to identify new animals, or any sign of wolf pups.
-If the camera data indicate more wolves or reproduction on Gravina Island, efforts should be made to work with local trappers to reduce wolf numbers before activating predator control measures.
+If the camera data indicate more wolves or reproduction on Gravina Island, efforts should be made to work with local trappers to reduce wolf numbers before activating other predator control measures.